Ilex cornuta 'Rotunda'

 - Leaf Description:

-- Leaves are glossy dark-green in color, rectangular shaped, and have five sharp spines per leaf.
+- Leaves are glossy dark-green in color, yellowish-green on the undersides, rectangular shaped, and have five to seven sharp spines per leaf.
 The leaf apex is bent downward and spinose.
 The apex terminates in a spine.
-There is typically spine at each corner of the rectangle, plus one or two on the middle of the leaf that curves downward.
+There is typically a spine at each corner of the rectangle, plus one or two in the middle of the leaf that curves downward.
 The leaf arrangement is alternate, and the leaves are simple, evergreen, stipule, and minute.
+The leaves measure 1.5 to 3 inches long and 0.75 to 1.5 inches wide.

 -